eurc17/zenoh_performance_tests/README.md

 This is a repository that contains the codes to test the performance of [Zenoh](https://zenoh.io/).
 Currently (2021/12/21), the Zenoh version tested is 0.5.0-beta9.

+We use [psrecord](https://github.com/astrofrog/psrecord) to record the CPU and memory usage of the test program.

 ## Build

 To build the program, please make sure you have [Rust](https://www.rust-lang.org/) installed.